markgrover/cloudcon-hive/README.md

 Hive commands
 =============
 You will need a box with Hadoop and Hive installed.
 Easiest way to get it to install one of the Demo VMs or use packages available from Apache Bigtop.
-Cloudera Demo VMs are available at https://ccp.cloudera.com/display/SUPPORT/Cloudera+QuickStart+VM.
+Cloudera Demo VMs are available from [Cloudera's website](https://ccp.cloudera.com/display/SUPPORT/Cloudera+QuickStart+VM).
 You can learn more about Apache Bigtop and install integration test Apache Hadoop and Hive by going to the [project's main page](bigtop.apache.org) and the [project's wiki](https://cwiki.apache.org/confluence/display/BIGTOP/Index).
 * Git clone this repo:

 <pre>